 Research/writing and politics are inseparable.
 “It is the writer’s duty to hate injustice, to defy the powerful, and to speak for the voiceless.”
 Academics, therefore, is a call to arms.

 — Ed Abbey, author of The Monkeywrench Gang

-The campus office where I work.
+The campus office where I worked for nearly four decades.
 It’s a center of productivity, but also quite a disaster area too.
 In fact, several years ago, my books were stacked up to the ceiling and the city fire marshal threatened to order the entire Tanner Building closed until I restructured so that there was a foot of open space required by the fire code to prevent possible smoke danger.

 “Social Business in Times of Crisis: Microcredit Strategies During Social Unrest and/or Natural Disaster,” Journal of Social Business, Glasgow University, Vol. 3, No. 1, April 2013, pp. 70-88.

 “Critique of SKS Microfinance Journey to IPO – An inside story,” Microfinance News, May 13, 2010.